aiqinxuancai/TiktokenSharp/README.md

 # TiktokenSharp

-Due to the lack of a C# version of `cl100k_base` encoding (gpt-3.5-turbo), I have implemented a basic solution with encoding and decoding methods based on the official Rust implementation.

-Currently, `o200k_base` `cl100k_base` `p50k_base` has been implemented.
-Other encodings will be added in future submissions.
-If you encounter any issues or have questions, please feel free to submit them on the `lssues`."

-If you want to use the ChatGPT C# library that integrates this repository and implements context-based conversation, please visit [ChatGPTSharp](https://github.com/aiqinxuancai/ChatGPTSharp).
+This library is a C# implementation of the token count calculation, referencing OpenAI's official Rust language version.
+Currently, the encoding algorithms for `o200k_base`, `cl100k_base`, and `p50k_base` have been implemented.
+You can directly obtain the corresponding encoding algorithm using the model name.

 ## Getting Started